Hrushikesh-ramilla/Noctivana/docs/devlog.md

 - 40% of face keypoints must be low-confidence for daytime occlusion
 - Not just one keypoint dropping out (e.g. nose clipped at edge)

+## 2025-07-09 - face bbox estimation from ear/eye keypoints when partially visible
+- If only ears visible, estimate full facial bbox from ear positions
+- Helps measure coverage percentage more accurately